-- There are Oil Impact Notices posted for all Escambia and Walton County Gulf beaches.
+- The Florida Department of Health, in coordination with Gulf coast impacted counties, has issued new Oil Impact Notice guidance to provide beach visitors with health information when visiting Florida's beaches.
+This replaces earlier guidance developed for issuing and rescinding health advisories along the coastline.
+Learn more. - Oil Impact Notices are posted for all Escambia County and Walton County Gulf beaches, as well as designated beaches in Okaloosa County.
 Signs may remain in place until local authorities determine that beaches are no longer impacted by the oil spill.
 Learn more. - If residents or visitors see tar or oiled debris on the beach, DO NOT PICK IT UP.
 For most people, an occasional brief contact with a small amount of oil will not cause any harm, however it is not recommended.
 Learn more.